SomeWeirdSin/SomeWeirdSin.github.io/GoblinBright/03_Wizards.md

 **Book Casting** <br>
 You can cast from a scroll or a spellbook in a way that does not consume the scroll.
 This allows you to cast directly from your spellbook without loading the spell into your brain first.
 You do not gain the bonus MD that consuming a scroll generates.
-You must declare you are casting a spell from a book before initiatives are rolled for the turn.You automatically go last in the initiative round, and you automatically fumble the spell if you take any damage during the round.
+You must declare you are casting a spell from a book before initiatives are rolled for the turn.
+You automatically go last in the initiative round, and you automatically fumble the spell if you take any damage during the round.
 The spell vanishes from the scroll or book and returns the next morning.

 **Friendly Spell** <br>
 Choose 1 spell you know and have frequently cast.
 Apply a positive mutation to the spell.
 Do not roll on the drawbacks table, even if the mutation requests that you do.